Observation of Volkov-Pankratov states in topological HgTe heterojunctions using high-frequency compressibility: Theory

 \section{Theory}

 In this section, we describe the topological-normal junction giving rise to surface states over a penetration depth $\xi$ within a simplified effective four-band model and a gradual interface of length $\xi$ between the topological (inverted-gap) and the trivial (normal-gap) insulator.
-We obtain the Dirac fermion TSS ground state, a set of excited surface states (MSSs) and consider the effect of an applied electric field on the surface-states spectra.
-Our theoretical findings are then corroborated with numerical $k \cdot p$ calculations of a gradual junction using six-band models particularly designed for HgTe.
+Beside the Dirac fermion we find a set of degenerate massive surface states and we study the effect of an applied electric field on the surface-states spectra.
+Our theoretical modeling is corroborated with numerical $k \cdot P$ calculations of a gradual junction using six-band models particularly designed for HgTe.